 Amazon Prime is a paid membership program that offers several perks to its participants.
 These benefits include free two-day shipping on Prime-eligible products, exclusive deals for Prime members and early access to lightning deals.
 In addition, Prime members have access to hundreds of movies and TV shows and ad-free music, which could potentially save you from having to purchase similar streaming services for $10-$15 per month.
 Cost of a Prime Membership is $119 per year.
 Amazon is always trying to improve the benefits of its Prime Membership.
 Amazon is also willing to give you some credits in its digital music store or food pantry if you opt not to have your items shipped in two days.

 Regi is an app that allows you to keep track of everything regarding the stuff you buy.
 Scan the barcode and take a picture of the receipt, and Regi keeps it all for you.
 Regi will let you know if there are recalls on your stuff or if there is a lower price or if your warranty is almost expired.
-You’ll also have access to how-to videos and user manuals, so you’ll be able to use your stuff to the fullest extent possible.
-It’s free to join, and right now you can upgrade to Regi Pro for free for the first year.
+You'll also have access to how-to videos and user manuals, so you'll be able to use your stuff to the fullest extent possible.

 Cut Your Monthly or Yearly Expenses